GrahamCHill/Projection/readme.md

 ```

 ## Contributing
-If you want to contribute to the CV Quality Scanner, you can fork the repository and create a pull request.
+If you want to contribute to the Projection, you can fork the repository and create a pull request.
 You can
 also report issues or suggest features by opening an issue in the repository.

 ## License
-The CV Quality Scanner is licensed under the GNU Lesser General Public License (LGPL) v3.0.
+The Projection is licensed under the GNU Lesser General Public License (LGPL) v3.0.
 See the LICENSE file for more details.

 ### Acknowledgements
 This project is inspired by a project created by my one of my superiors at work, who used it to scan CVs for quality